sailfishdell/sailfish/README.md

-# redfish server (in progress... not really redfishy yet!)
+# redfish server (in progress... almost Redfish OCP Profile compliant)

 This server will eventually do redfish...